onevcat/VVDocumenter-Xcode/README.md

 In Xcode 8, Apple integrated a comment documentation generator plugin, which is built on top of VVDocumenter.
 Now this project is proud to be a part of Apple.
 It means you could just use the shortcut (⌥ Option + ⌘ Command + /) to add a documentation comment to your code if you are using Xcode 8 or above!

 VVDocumenter is one of my hobby projects [from 2013](https://github.com/onevcat/VVDocumenter-Xcode/commit/6a2b604713c9fb573e229daece8286dac68ac24a), back to the age of Xcode 4.
 It serves well for these years and I am so glad that it helps a lot of developers to improve their productivity.
-Since there is no need to install this plugin anymore, I am very sorry to say the development of VVDocumenter will not continue.
+Since there is no need to install this plugin anymore, the development of VVDocumenter will not continue.
 Yes, it's time to say goodbye, with a happy ending.

 Thank you all for your selfless support to this project.
 Let's build more great things and make the world better in future!